The Science Behind BestWorld

 Intense dialogues with an AI chatbot reduces beliefs in false conspiracy stories

-"ChatGPT to the rescue?" " New research indicates that finding the right facts can instill skepticism in conspiracy believers, and artificial intelligence (AI) is just the tool to help.
-After an evidence-based dialogue with GPT-4 Turbo, an AI model, conspiracy theorists substantially reduced their belief in favored conspiracies, and this newfound skepticism remained for months.
-Unraveling webs of conspiracy beliefs at scale has not previously been possible."
+"ChatGPT to the rescue?" " New research indicates that finding the right facts can instill skepticism in conspiracy believers, and artificial intelligence (AI) is just the tool to help."

 Learn More